just0422/techarts-wiki/home.md

 ### TA Logo Goes HERE!!!!

 # New Members
 Hey!
-Welcome to TechArts.
+Welcome to Tech Arts.
 Please refer to the links below as you go through the process of becoming one of our dream teammates.
 * [Teammate Guide](/new-members/team-guide)
 * [Getting Started](/new-members/get-started)
 # Dream Teammates